Sinister War: Plot

-Part 4

-Spider-Man manages to jam Sin Eater's gun with the resulting implosion cripples him.
-Doctor Octopus picks one of the centipedes from Sin-Eater's brain and scrambles to piece together a sonic transducer.
 Spider-Man is cornered by Morlun, who prepares to feast on him before Boomerang saves Spider-Man in the nick of time.
 Morlun turns on Boomerang and drains him of his life essence.
-Doctor Octopus activates his transducer that he slipped in Black Ant's helmet and successfully disables the centipedes, knocking out everyone except himself and Spider-Man.
-He then urges Peter to make himself scarce before the factions can recover as many would still want to kill him, or before he changes his mind to not kill Spider-Man.
-Meanwhile in Las Vegas, Mephisto's game of chance ends in a loss for the devil.
-Doctor Strange asks what will become of Spider-Man and Mephisto answers that while Peter has walked away from a war where the odds were stacked against him, he should enjoy the small victories as a much bigger loss is imminent.
+Doctor Octopus activates a transducer and disables the centipedes, knocking out everyone except himself and Spider-Man.
+Meanwhile in Las Vegas, Mephisto's game of chance ends in a loss for him.

-Amazing Spider-Man #73

-Peter is transported to Paris where he is beaten soundly by Kindred.
-Elsewhere at Mysterio's studio, another Kindred is revealed to have the face of a woman to Mary Jane.
-Mary Jane believes it at first to be Gwen Stacy but is in actuality Sarah Stacy, who for many years was believed to be one of Gwen and Norman's children.
-It is revealed to Norman by the A.I. unit of Harry Osborn that Sarah and her brother Gabriel were clones of Gwen and Harry himself created in a lab as part of a conspiracy he orchestrated with the help of Mendell Stromm, Mysterio, and Chameleon to psychologically toy with Peter and Norman.
-Many clones of Sarah and Gabriel were created, each succumbing to cellular degeneration.
-Eventually, durable models were sent out into the world to carry out Harry's deception with Mysterio rewiring MJ and Norman's memories so both would have the false knowledge of the Stacy/Osborn relationship as well as the belief that Harry Osborn had truly returned from the dead.
-Harry Lyman confesses to Carlie, upon seeing his own corpse in the morgue, that he knew of this all along and journeys deep into the catacombs by himself.
-Now Gabriel and Sarah's usefulness is to serve only as husks to Kindred, who tells Mary Jane the time has come to face her own sins.
-Elsewhere in Las Vegas, Doctor Strange asks Mephisto to stop playing games, with Mephisto offering him one final wager... the virtue of a hero against the corruption of a soul.
+Peter is transported to Paris, where he is beaten by Kindred.
+Elsewhere at Mysterio's studio, Kindred is revealed to be Sarah Stacy, who for many years was believed to be one of Gwen and Norman's children.
+It is revealed that Sarah and her brother Gabriel were clones of Gwen and Harry himself created in a lab as part of a conspiracy he orchestrated to toy with Peter and Norman.
+Elsewhere in Las Vegas, Doctor Strange asks Mephisto to stop playing games, with Mephisto offering him one final wager: the virtue of a hero against the corruption of a soul.